sambatv/imagecheck/docs/README.md

 # Imagecheck

-The `imagecheck` application checks a container image and its associated source code and config artifacts for defects and vulnerabilities using multiple scanners, optionally uploading scan summaries and output to an S3 bucket.
+The `imagecheck` application checks a container image, and its associated source code and config artifacts, for defects and vulnerabilities using multiple scanners, optionally uploading scan summaries and output to an S3 bucket.

 It is intended primarily to be used in a CI/CD pipeline after images are built